Henry FitzRoy, Duke of Richmond and Somerset: Elevation

 In 1525, FitzRoy was given his own residence in London, which he was granted by his father: Durham House on the Strand.
-Since his birth FitzRoy had remained in the background, although the boy had been brought up in remarkable style and comfort, almost as if he were a prince of the blood and not an acknowledged royal bastard.
+Since his birth, FitzRoy had remained in the background, although the boy had been brought up in remarkable style and comfort, almost as if he were a prince of the blood and not an acknowledged royal bastard.
 Such discretion over his son may not have been to the King's taste, and he may have felt his manhood and virility should be publicly demonstrated.
 He fully made up for his son's quiet birth and equally quiet christening when on 18 June 1525 the six-year-old boy was brought to Bridewell Palace on the western edge of the city of London where honours were showered upon him.
 That morning of the 18th, the six-year-old Lord Henry FitzRoy travelled by barge from Wolsey's mansion of Durham Place, near Charing Cross, down the River Thames.
 He came in the company of a host of knights, squires, and other gentlemen.
 At 9am his barge pulled up at the Watergate and his party made their way through the palace to the king's lodgings on the south side of the second floor.
 The rooms were richly decorated, with various members of the court and the nobility coming to see FitzRoy's elevation.
 Among them were numerous bishops, as well as Thomas Howard, 3rd Duke of Norfolk, and the King's brother-in-law, Charles Brandon, 1st Duke of Suffolk.
 During the first ceremony, when he was created Earl of Nottingham, FitzRoy was attended by Henry Percy, 5th Earl of Northumberland, who carried the sword of state, along with John de Vere, 14th Earl of Oxford, and William FitzAlan, 18th Earl of Arundel.
 Six-year-old Henry knelt before his father as Sir Thomas More read out the patents of nobility.
-It was the first time since the 12th century that an illegitimate son had been raised to the peerage, when Henry II, King of England had created his son William Earl of Salisbury.
+It was the first time since the 12th century that an illegitimate son had been raised to the peerage, when Henry II had created his son William Earl of Salisbury.
 However, the ceremony was not yet complete.
 The onlookers watched as the young Lord Nottingham re-emerged into the chamber.
 The Earl of Northumberland carried the robes; behind him came Thomas Grey, 2nd Marquess of Dorset, carrying the sword; the Earl of Arundel, carrying the cap of estate with a circlet; and the Earl of Oxford with a rod of gold.
 Once again young Henry FitzRoy knelt before his father, and as the patent was read he was invested with the trappings of a duke.
 This time when he rose to his feet he was Duke of Richmond and Somerset.